+- Full Time......12 or more credit hours

+- 3/4 Time.....9-11 credit hours

-- 1/2 Time...........6-8 credit hours
+- 1/2 Time......6-8 credit hours

 Student records are kept by the College on veteran and non-veteran students alike.
 Official records are kept in the Admissions/Records Office.
 Please refer to Student Records and/or Transcript Request in the Admissions, Registration and Records section of the catalog.